 - CUs who are doing nothing

-What we’ve seen so far is that the majority (90%+) are in the camp where they have done absolutely nothing.
-This is because most credit unions are waiting to see what happens before making any moves with a vendor or on their own.
-There may also be situations where credit unions have chosen to partner with other vendors where no data exchanges are required (or the data exchanges they do require are minimal and they are processing them internally without our assistance).
-Therefore we have been instructing clients to follow their instinct with what they feel is the best decision for their credit union.
+Many credit unions have already partnered with a vendor and there may also be situations where credit unions have chosen to partner with other vendors where no data exchanges are required (or the data exchanges they do require are minimal and they are processing them internally without our assistance).
+Therefore we have instructed clients to follow their instinct with what they feel is the best decision for their credit union.

 We do not currently have any projects underway for a “standardized” database file for CECL, as to date there has been no consensus as to what that might actually be.